acurtis869/hair-growth-analysis/README.md

 # Hair Growth Analysis

-This repository contains SAS code for analyzing the efficacy of various hair growth treatments using the **Baldy.csv** dataset.
+This repository contains SAS code for analysing the efficacy of various hair growth treatments using the **Baldy.csv** dataset.
 The analysis includes data import, transformation, and statistical methods to compare treatments and assess the impact of age on hair growth.

 ## Data Transformation